 Some examples of capture filters are as follows:

 This is a guide to What is Wireshark.
-Here we discuss an introduction to Wireshark, What does it do, uses and features with an explanation.
+Here we discuss the introduction, use, what does wireshark do, and features.
 You can also go through our other related articles to learn more –